 The flexible use of well-being data provides high-quality research, treatment and care.
-We are developing a way to collect and distribute well-being data from a one-stop shop. #isaacus
+We developed in wide cooperation a way to collect and distribute well-being data from a one-stop shop.
+Findata.fi starts operating at the beginning of 2020.

 WHAT IS IT ABOUT?

-Sitra is preparing a new, one-stop-shop operator that will collect and co-ordinate well-being data.
+Sitra prepared a new, one-stop-shop that will collect and co-ordinate well-being data.
 The working title of this operator is Isaacus – the Digital Health HUB.

 In Finland, the well-being data collected on an individual, such as patient records and lifestyle information, or data gathered by a health bracelet is scattered in different systems and is difficult to use for anything.
 Different registers often contain overlapping data.
 At the moment, the data is only used to solve an acute problem or ailment.